Global Hadamard form for the Green Function in Schwarzschild space-time: Green function on Schwarzschild spacetime

 are geodesics on $\Mtwo$ and $\mathbb{S}_2$ respectively (the converse statement also holds).
 We refer to $c_1$ as the projection of the geodesic $c$ onto $\Mtwo$; there is a unique $c_1$ for a given geodesic $c$ of $\sth$.
 Now consider any pair of points $x^\alpha=(x^A,x^a),x^{\alpha'}=(x^{A'},x^{a'})$ of $\sth$.
 As proven in \cite{PhysRevD.92.104030}, there is a unique geodesic of $\Mtwo$ connecting $x^A$ and $x^{A'}$.
-In general, when $x^a$ and $x^{a'}$ are not antipodal points (i.e., $\gamma=\pi$) or the same point (i.e., $\gamma=0)$, there is a countably infinite family of geodesics of $\mathbb{S}_2$ connecting $x^a$ and $x^{a'}$, corresponding to multiple circuits of the appropriate great circle of the sphere.
+When $x^a$ and $x^{a'}$ are neither antipodal points nor the same point (for which we would have $\gamma= \pi$ and $\gamma= 0$, respectively), there is a countably infinite family of geodesics of $\mathbb{S}_2$ connecting $x^a$ and $x^{a'}$, corresponding to multiple circuits of the appropriate great circle of the sphere.
 By lifting these geodesics from $\Mtwo$ and $\mathbb{S}_2$, we see that any pair of points of $\sth$ are connected by a countably infinite family of geodesics.
 Each of these geodesics projects to the same geodesic of $\Mtwo$.
 This resolves the question of the existence and multiplicity of geodesics on $\sth$.